undergroundwires/CEH-in-bullet-points/chapters/01-introduction/penetration-testing-phases.md

 ## 3. Post-attack phase

 - The tester restores the system to the pretest state.
-- ❗Don't leave your stuff accidental or on purpose as it breaks the law either way.
+- ❗Don't leave your stuff be it accidentally or on purpose as it breaks the law either way.
   - Examples
     - Delete any malware/rootkit installed
     - Recover all files that were deleted